 Autism Spectrum Disorder (ASD) is a cognitive and neurological developmental condition that affects how people engage and interact with others.
 People diagnosed with ASD often have challenges with communication, learning, or behaving like their counterparts.
-They may also be showing signs of ADHD so it may be required to have your kids undergo an adhd treatment with their autism spectrum treatment.
+They may also be showing signs of ADHD so it may be required to have your kids undergo an adhd treatment and diagnosis.

 However, this is not to say that people with ASD lack intelligence or comprehension.
 The disorder affects how they do things, not their ability to do something.